Quasi-Cyclic LDPC Codes: Influence of Proto- and Tanner-Graph Structure on Minimum Hamming Distance Upper Bounds: Type-II and Type-III QC/Convolutional Codes

-As can be seen from this list, the largest minimum Hamming distance upper bound is $\dmins \leq 32$ and it can be obtained if the weight matrix $\matr{A}$ equals (modulo permutations of rows and columns) the first or the second matrix in the list. \end{corollary}
+As can be seen from this list, the largest upper bound is $\{ \dmins, \, \dfree \} \leq 32$ and it can be obtained if the weight matrix $\matr{A}$ equals (modulo permutations of rows and columns) the first or the second matrix in the list. \end{corollary}